ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 {: #createvm}

+In this section, you will create a new environment with your custom configuration template.

-1. From the [IBM Cloud console](https://console.bluemix.net), select the **Schematics** tab on the left side menu if you didn't already.
+1. From https://console.bluemix.net, select the **Schematics** tab on the left side menu if you didn't already.

 2. Click on the **Environments tab** and then click on the **Create Environment** button to create an Environment.

 3. Add the following values to the configuration:

-   - Your GitHub repo where you pushed the modified template in the earlier steps.
+   - Add your **GitHub repo** where you pushed the modified template in the earlier steps.
    - Add an **Environment Name**
    - Add your **Infrastructure (SoftLayer) username** - Get your Infrastructure username
    - Add your **Infrastructure (SoftLayer) API key** - Get your infrastructure API key or create a new one